 Stealth has a 26g face, which is 44 percent lighter than a titanium face of equivalent size.

 The face size of Stealth is 11 percent larger than SIM2 and SIM2 Max drivers and nearly 20 percent larger than the 2020 SIM driver.

 The weight savings and larger face size made possible by the 60X Carbon Twist Face delivered a stunning ball speed increase during player testing when comparing Stealth Plus and Stealth to the 2021 SIM2 and SIM2 Max drivers at better player swing speeds, unlocking a whole new level of driver performance.

-By utilising the weight savings from the 60X Carbon Twist Face and shifting the Inertia Generator closer to the heel, Taylormade have been able to maintain draw-bias while creating the highest MOI in the Stealth family of drivers.
-While providing additional draw-bias, the Stealth HD will have similar back-spin performance to Stealth.
+By utilising the weight savings from the 60X Carbon Twist Face and shifting the Inertia Generator closer to the heel, Taylormade has been able to maintain draw bias while creating the highest MOI in the Stealth family of drivers.
+While providing additional draw bias, the Stealth HD will have a similar back-spin performance to Stealth.

 NANOTEXTURE FACE TECHNOLOGY

 TaylorMade’s 20-year journey to change the face of golf was made possible by an innovative nanotexture cover that sits on top of the 60 layers of carbon.
 The nanotexture cover is made from a thin polyurethane layer that creates a strong and flexible striking surface which serves to optimise distance based on improving launch conditions in both dry and wet conditions.

 This revolutionary technology creates the face texture needed to produce the ideal amount of friction between the face and the ball at impact to reduce spin at impact in dry conditions.
 The nanotexture face also features full-face scorelines designed to provide improved spin performance in wet conditions.